DaveL17/IndigoLogViewer/readme.md

 especially helpful for multiline log messages which are truncated in the main view.
 There is a <kbd>Copy</kbd> button provided in the modal which will copy the entire log entry displayed.

+The log file view is not updated in real time.
+To reload the log entry list to view new log entries, it's necessary to re-choose the log folder (due to legitimate modern browser-imposed security features).

 <img src="src/Screenshot with Modal.png" alt="Screenshot with Modal" width="800" height="600">

 #### Columns